-Zhe Wei has served as our independent director since April 2014.
+Zhe Wei will serve as our independent director, commencing from the SEC's declaration of effectiveness of our registration statement, of which this prospectus is a part.
 Mr. Wei has over 15 years of experience in both investment and operational management in the People's Republic of China.
 Prior to launching Vision Knight Capital (China) Fund I, L.P., a private equity investment fund in 2011, Mr. Wei was an executive director and chief executive officer of Alibaba.com Limited, a leading worldwide B2B e-commerce company.
 Mr. Wei was the president, from 2002 to 2006, and chief financial officer, from 2000 to 2002, of B&Q China, a subsidiary of Kingfisher plc, a leading home improvement retailer in Europe and Asia.
 From 2003 to 2006, Mr. Wei was also the chief representative for Kingfisher's China sourcing office, Kingfisher Asia Limited.
-Prior to that, Mr. Wei served as the head of investment banking at Orient Securities Company Limited from 1998 to 2000, and as corporate finance manager at Coopers & Lybrand (now part of Pricewaterhouse Coopers) from 1995 and 1998.
+Prior to that, Mr. Wei served as the head of investment banking at Orient Securities Company Limited from 1998 to 2000, and as corporate finance manager at Coopers &Lybrand (now part of PricewaterhouseCoopers) from 1995 and 1998.
 Mr. Wei was a non-executive director of HSBC Bank (China) Company Limited and The Hongkong and Shanghai Banking Corporation Limited, and was also the vice chairman of China Chain Store & Franchise Association.
-He was voted as one of "China's Best CEO" by Finance Asia magazine in 2010.
+He was voted as one of "China's Best CEO" by FinanceAsia magazine in 2010.
 Mr. Wei holds a bachelor's degree in international business management from Shanghai International Studies University and has completed a corporate finance program at London Business School.

-Jian Sun has served as our independent director since April 2014.
+Jian Sun will serve as our independent director, commencing from the SEC's declaration of effectiveness of our registration statement, of which this prospectus is a part.
 Mr. Sun currently serves as an independent director of E-House.
 Mr. Sun also serves as director and the chief executive officer of Home Inns & Hotels Management Inc., a NASDAQ-listed economy hotel chain company, and also serves as an independent director of Mecox Lane Limited, a NASDAQ-listed online platform for apparel and accessories company.
 Mr. Sun has over ten years of consumer industry experience.
 From 2003 to 2004, Mr. Sun served as a vice president of operations for B&Q (China) Ltd., a subsidiary of Kingfisher plc, the third largest home improvement retail group in the world, overseeing the operation of 15 B&Q superstores in China.
 From 2000 to 2003, Mr. Sun served as a vice president of marketing for B&Q (China) Ltd., leading B&Q's market positioning and branding efforts in China.
 Mr. Sun received a bachelor's degree in management from Shanghai Medical University.